ericbmerritt/blog/_posts/2011-12-05-team-development-with-git.md

 If these things are true then you are golden.
 It may take a little bit of time to get a feel for the process and work around the little hiccups that will inevitably occur.
-However, with competent engineers the process should be flowing smoothly after a few weeks.
+However, the process should be flowing smoothly after a few weeks.

 Things to Watch Out For
 -----------------------